arjun-sapkota887/Bike-Sharing-Demand/data/README.md

-The test.csv and train.csv files are in this same directory but you can also download those by going to the following link: https://kaggle.com/competitions/bike-sharing-demand
+Download the test.csv and train.csv files going to the following link: https://kaggle.com/competitions/bike-sharing-demand
+Go to the Data header and then download from there.